You can find our Ofsted report by clicking on

 By sharing your views, you’ll be helping your child’s school to improve.
 You will also be able to see what other parents have said about your child’s school.
 You can also view the results for any school in England.

-You can find out our standard results by clicking on the following
+You can find out our standard results for 2017 by clicking on the following

-17% achieved a high level in reading and grammar and 33% a high level in maths.
+20% achieved a high level in Reading and 30% in Grammar and 10% a high level in maths.

 Pupil Premium Spend 2016-17